rse/k8s-util/README.md

 ### Create Custom Namespace

-Create a custom namespace `sample` and corresponding namespace administration service account `sample` in order to deploy an application into it later:
+To create a custom namespace `sample` and corresponding namespace administration service account `sample` in order to deploy an application into it later, use:

 ```
 $ k8s-util namespace sample create